bperraud/upylab-helm-depot/README.md

-# Installing a Kubernetes Cluster on Google Cloud Platform (GCP) and Deploying Applications with Helm
+# Deploying UpyLab with Helm

 To install a Kubernetes cluster on Google Cloud Platform (GCP) and deploy applications using Helm releases, you can follow these general steps: